stjordanis/graph-tool/doc/quickstart.rst

    >>> print(g.edge_index[e])
    1

-Differently from vertices, edge indexes do not necessarily conform to any specific range.
-If no edges are ever removed, the indexes will be in the range :math:`[0, E-1]`, where :math:`E` is the number of edges, and edges added earlier have lower indexes.
-However if an edge is removed, its index will be "vacant", and the remaining indexes will be left unmodified, and thus will not all lie in the range :math:`[0, E-1]`.
-If a new edge is added, it will reuse old indexes, in an increasing order.
+Differently from vertices, edge indices do not necessarily conform to any specific range.
+If no edges are ever removed, the indices will be in the range :math:`[0, E-1]`, where :math:`E` is the number of edges, and edges added earlier have lower indices.
+However if an edge is removed, its index will be "vacant", and the remaining indices will be left unmodified, and thus will not all lie in the range :math:`[0, E-1]`.
+If a new edge is added, it will reuse old indices, in an increasing order.

 .. _sec_iteration: